RahmatAli-15/BubbleGame/README.md

 Are you up for the challenge?
 Let's see who can score the highest!
 Share your scores in the comments below and tag a friend you'd challenge to beat your Bubble Game score!

+---Tech Stack:
+HTML: Structuring the game layout and interface.
+CSS: Styling the bubbles and creating an engaging user interface.
+JavaScript: Powering the game logic, handling the dynamic bubble changes, and managing the scoring system.